eslint/eslint/docs/src/use/configure/migration-guide.md

 With flat config, shareable configs can specify their dependencies directly, so this flag is no longer needed.

+### `package.json` Configuration No Longer Supported

+With eslintrc, it was possible to use a `package.json` file to configure ESLint using the `eslintConfig` key.

+With flat config, it's no longer possible to use a `package.json` file to configure ESLint.
+You'll need to move your configuration into a separate file.

 ### Additional Changes

 The following changes have been made from the eslintrc to the flat config file format: